Herrman L. Blumgart Internal Medicine Firm

 Dr. Heffernan has edited/authored one medical textbook on acute care medicine and has contributed chapters to a number of ambulatory texts.
 His clinical interests include back pain, consultation medicine, the medical effects of alcohol and the management of alcohol withdrawal and the use of newer technologies in supporting medical decision-making.
 He has been a regular speaker at CME courses at both BU and Harvard and more recently at PriMed.
 He has received teaching awards as a faculty member at both BCH and BIDMC.
 He has also been active in the Society of General Internal Medicine, as a founder of their Innovations in Practice Management initiative and chairman of a number of review committees.
 He served on the SGIM National Program Committee as a committee chairperson for the 2008 meeting.

 Dr. Heffernan is married to M. Anita Barry, MD, MPH, the Director of Communicable Disease Control for the City of Boston and an infectious diseases specialist and Director of the Tuberculosis Clinic at Boston Medical Center.
-They have two children - Caity, a rising first year veterinary student and Tim, a rising college freshman.
-They live, with their two golden retrievers, on the South Shore.
+They have two children - Caity and Tim.
+They live with their two golden retrievers, on the South Shore.

 Stephen H. Robinson Internal Medicine Firm